colding10/colding10.github.io/src/content/ctfs/lit-ctf-2025.md

 quality: 7/10
 wouldPlayAgain: yes
 notes: |
-  - I kinda didn't play ctf at all this weekend (and i should have been doing hitcon mb), but for what it's worth i wasn't doing LIT either tbh
+  - I kinda didn't play ctf at all this weekend (and i should have been doing hitcon mb), but for what it's worth i wasn't really doing LIT either tbh
+  - Just vibe solved a few "hard" rev and gave up on everything else.
+Sniped easy challs with vibe skills again
 ---